-Tapioca is classic dessert that is simple, creamy, delicious and timeless.
-Add fresh fruit and you have crowd pleaser for sure!
+Tapioca is a classic dessert that is simple, creamy, delicious, and timeless.
+Add fresh fruit, and you have a crowd-pleaser for sure!

-Let’s start with answering the question, “What exactly is tapioca?”
-Tapioca is a starch extracted from the cassava root, also known as yuca, a plant native to Brazil, referred to there as “mandioca,” and its starch is referred to as “tapioca.”
-It’s become a staple in many countries, but actually has zero nutritional value, and often is just used as a thickening agent in many foods, like stews, gravy, and pie.
+Let’s start by answering the question, “What exactly is tapioca?”
+Tapioca is a starch extracted from the cassava root, also known as yuca, a plant native to Brazil, referred to as “mandioca,” and its starch is referred to as “tapioca.”
+It’s become a staple in many countries but has zero nutritional value and is often used as a thickening agent in many foods, like stews, gravy, and pie.

-You can find tapioca pudding pre-made in the grocery store, but tapioca pudding is so easy to make, and I’ll be honest, sooo much better when it’s homemade!
-My mom used to make tapioca pudding when I was a kid and we devoured it.
+You can find tapioca pudding pre-made in the grocery store, but tapioca pudding is so easy to make, and I’ll be honest, so much better when it’s homemade!
+My mom made tapioca pudding when I was a kid, and we devoured it.
 Now I make it for my kids, who also devour it.
-I usually end up making a double batch, just so it last more than one day.
+I usually make a double batch so that it lasts more than one day.

-There are several ways to buy tapioca – granules, small pearl and large pearls.
-Granules are an instant, quick cooking form of tapioca that will, basically cook up quicker, but because they are granules, you will have less texture in your pudding.
+There are several ways to buy tapioca – granules, small pearls, and large pearls.
+Granules are an instant, quick-cooking form of tapioca that will cook up quicker, but because they are granules, you will have less texture in your pudding.
 The next is small and large pearls, the only difference being the size.
-They both require soaking a head of time.
-I soak the small pearls for 2 hours and the large pearls need to be soaked over night.
-My favorite is the small pearl, because you get such a nice texture without having to remember to soak them over night.
-I usually cannot remember to start a dessert a day in advance…So I write my recipes using the small pearls, but you can use any of the types of tapioca.
-For the granules you skip the soaking step altogether, and with the large pearls you soak the pearls overnight.
+They both require soaking ahead of time.
+I prefer to soak the small and large pearls overnight.
+Soaking them overnight gives them a softer texture and allows them to cook up more quickly.
+My favorite is the small pearls…So I write my recipes using small pearls, but you can use any of the different types of tapioca.
+You skip the soaking step altogether for the granules, and with the small or large pearls, you soak the pearls overnight.

 Tapioca is very versatile, I have had sweet potato tapioca, honeydew tapioca and pumpkin tapioca.
 I also have some variations of my own swirling around in my head, so expect to see those recipes soon.
-One recipe that I recently worked on was a coconut tapioca with mango.
-It was so creamy and delicious and the mango was the prefect complement to the coconut.
-It reminded me of mango sticky rice, which is a popular Thai dessert that uses coconut milk.
+One recipe that I recently worked on was coconut tapioca with mango.
+It was so creamy and delicious, and the mango was the perfect complement to the coconut.
+It reminded me of mango sticky rice, a popular Thai dessert that uses coconut milk.

 For this recipe:

-After the tapioca has sat for 2 hours, pour all the contents into a medium sauce pan.
-Add to the tapioca, the remaining 2 cups of milk, salt, sugar and egg yolks and heat on medium heat, stirring frequently.
+After the tapioca has sat overnight, pour all the contents into a medium saucepan.
+Add the remaining 2 cups of milk, salt, sugar, and egg yolks to the tapioca, then heat on medium heat, stirring frequently.
 Bring the tapioca to a simmer.
-You do not want to bring the mixture to a boil, because you risk scalding your milk.
-You want it to be steaming and to see movement in the saucepan, but not a boil.
-Once you reach a simmer, turn it down to a low simmer, (medium-low heat), and let it simmer uncovered for 10 minutes, continuing to stir constantly.
-It will begin to thicken as the eggs cook and the tapioca absorbs more of the liquid.
+You do not want to bring the mixture to a boil because you risk scalding your milk.
+Instead, you want it to be steaming and see movement in the saucepan, but not a boil.
+Once you reach a simmer, turn it down to a low simmer (medium-low heat), and let it simmer uncovered for 5 to 10 minutes, continuing to stir constantly.
+It will begin to thicken as the eggs cook, and the tapioca absorbs more of the liquid.

-Once the 10 minutes are up, you’ll want to check that your tapioca pearls are soft and no longer chewy.
+As it thickens, you’ll want to check that your tapioca pearls are soft and no longer chewy.
 Take a small amount in a spoon, be careful because it will be very hot, and taste to check if the tapioca pearls are soft.
 You do not want your tapioca balls to be chewy or tough.
-If you need to cook it longer, cook for an additional 2 minutes and check again, repeat until done.
-If your tapioca is taking longer than the 10 minutes, make sure you haven’t turned you temperature down to low.
+If you need to cook it longer, cook for an additional 2 – 5 minutes and check again; repeat until done.
+If your tapioca takes longer than 15 minutes, make sure you haven’t turned your temperature down too low.

-Once your tapioca is done, remove from heat and stir in vanilla.
+Once your tapioca is done, remove it from the heat and stir in the vanilla.
 Let the tapioca cool for 15 minutes.

 While the tapioca is cooling, prepare your egg whites.
-With a hand held beater, beat the egg whites with 1 tablespoon granulated sugar.
-Beat until stiff peaks form.
-Stiff peaks are peaks that do not collapse when you lift your beater, (turn the beater off before lifting it, I’ve made this mistake…).
+With a handheld beater, beat the egg whites with 1 tablespoon granulated sugar.
+Beat until stiff peaks form. **Stiff peaks are peaks that do not collapse when you lift your beater (turn the beater off before lifting it, I’ve made this mistake…).
 This should only take a couple of minutes.
-Gently fold the egg whites into the tapioca.
+Next, gently fold the egg whites into the tapioca.